Quantum critical quasiparticle scattering within the superconducting state of CeCoIn5

 Let us now turn to the superconducting state, with $H <$~\hc.
-The fact that $w_0$ is still nearly independent of $H$ (Fig.~\ref{fig4}a) is consistent with our interpretation that heat transport below \hc~is dominated by unpaired electrons that show metallic-like behavior, again with negligible magnetoresistance, at least for $H > 4$~T. It is interesting to compare \Co\ with the classic multi-band superconductor MgB$_2$.
-In MgB$_2$, application of a moderate field in the plane easily kills superconductivity on the quasi-3D $\pi$ Fermi surface where the gap is small, driving it into a gapless regime \cite{Gorkov}, but it has little effect in exciting quasiparticles on the quasi-2D $\sigma$ Fermi surface where the gap is large \cite{Sologubenko}.
-As a result, for $H \perp c$, $\kappa/T$ vs $H$ is nearly independent of $H$ above \hc/10 or so and entirely due to the unpaired electrons on the $\pi$ surface for a wide range of fields.
+The fact that $w_0$ is still nearly independent of $H$ (Fig.~\ref{fig4}a) is consistent with our interpretation that heat transport below \hc~is dominated by unpaired electrons with metallic-like behavior, again with negligible magnetoresistance, at least for $H > 4$~T. This is to be compared with the classic multi-band superconductor MgB$_2$, where a moderate in-plane field easily kills superconductivity on the small-gap quasi-3D $\pi$ Fermi surface, driving it into a gapless regime \cite{Gorkov}, but has little effect in exciting quasiparticles on the large-gap quasi-2D $\sigma$ Fermi surface \cite{Sologubenko}.
+As a result, for $H \perp c$, $\kappa/T$ vs $H$ is nearly independent of $H$ above $\sim$\hc/10 and entirely due to the unpaired electrons on the $\pi$ surface for a wide range of fields.
 In other words, just as in \Co, the unpaired electrons in MgB$_2$ completely dominate $\kappa$ inside the superconducting state and allow one to probe the metallic state below \hc.

-We can now study the inelastic scattering experienced by the unpaired electrons below \hc.
-Our main finding is that $B$ rises rapidly upon approaching \hc\ from below (Fig.~\ref{fig4}a).
-This provides direct evidence for the continuous nature of the field-tuned QCP in \Co, confirming that it survives the first-order superconducting transition.
-The unpaired electrons in the superconducting state clearly sense the presence of a QCP at $H=$~\hstar, with \hstar~$\simeq$~\hc.
-This is reminiscent of the mass divergence observed inside the superconducting state in the iron arsenide BaFe$_2$(As$_{1-x}$P$_x$)$_2$ on both sides of the antiferromagnetic QCP \cite{P-Ba122}.
+For \Co, this means we can directly study the inelastic scattering of unpaired electrons below \hc: the fact that $B$ rises rapidly upon approaching \hc\ from below (Fig.~\ref{fig4}a) provides direct evidence for the continuous nature of the field-tuned QCP in \Co, confirming that it survives the first-order superconducting transition.
+The unpaired electrons in the superconducting state clearly sense the presence of a QCP at $H=$~\hstar, with \hstar~$\simeq$~\hc, reminiscent of the mass divergence observed inside the superconducting state in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ on both sides of the antiferromagnetic QCP \cite{P-Ba122}.